How to Control a Male Dog Around a Female in Heat

 How do male dogs act around females in heat?

 Unfortunately, whether you have a male or female dog, being outside can also lead to problems.
-Their freedom may be good for the dog, but it may not be something your neighbours will appreciate.
+Their freedom may be good for the dog, but it may not be something your neighbors will appreciate.
 When you have a female dog in heat, this is particularly the case.
 Even if your dog is well behaved, there is always the chance their hormonal changes will lead to erratic behavior which causes problems for your otherwise quiet community.

-Female dog in heat behavior is not necessarily as aggressive, but they will be signalling their need to reproduce.
+Female dog in heat behavior is not necessarily as aggressive, but they will be signaling their need to reproduce.
 The physical signs of their heat cycle are explained above, but their behavior can also change.
 They may:

-- Urinate more often.
+- Urinate more often

-- Become either lazier or more boisterous.
+- Become either lazier or more boisterous

-- Be confused.
+- Be confused

-- Become more affectionate and look for interactions.
+- Become more affectionate and look for interactions

-- Raise their rump when males are around.
+- Raise their rump when males are around

 As you can see, the two dogs are acting together.
 To prevent unwanted pregnancy, it is vital we keep the male dog away from the female.
 However, if you are the guardian of a female dog, the responsibility of birthing and rearing the pups will fall to you.